picodaq/picodaq.github.io/source/cookbook-a2.rst

     with AnalogIn(channels=[0], rate=50*kHz) as ai:
         data = ai.read(200*ms)

-The result is a T×1 array.
+The result is a `T` × 1 array.
 In contrast, if you record a single channel with

 .. code-block::

     with AnalogIn(channel=0, rate=50*kHz) as ai:
         data = ai.read(200*ms)

-the result is a T-vector.
+the result is a `T`-vector.

 It is even OK to record from no channels at all: